duarteapcoelho/prizm_racing/README.md

 - The car's movement isn't totally independent from framerate, so it may be a bit more or less slippery if you're overclocking or underclocking.
 - This game also works on casio fx-CG20 calculators, but it's too slow (at least without overclocking).
 - Running this game might cause file transfer to stop working.
 To fix this, reset the calculator by pressing the button on the back or removing and re-inserting a battery.
 This doesn't delete any files.
-- If you connect the cable while one calculator is in the menu, it might start trying to receive data.
-To avoid this, only connect the cable while the game is running on both calculators).
+- If you connect the cable while one calculator is in the menu, it might start trying to receive files.
+To avoid this, only connect the cable while the game is running on both calculators.

 ## How to build
 ### Linux